compodoc/compodoc/README.md

   -r, --port [port]                  Change default serving port --theme [theme]                    Choose one of available themes, default is 'gitbook' (laravel, original, postmark, readthedocs, stripe, vagrant)
-  --hideGenerator                    Do not print the Compodoc link at the bottom of the page --includes [path]                  Path of external markdown files to include --includesName [name]              Name of item menu of externals markdown files (default "Additional documentation") --disableSourceCode                Do not add source code tab
+  --hideGenerator                    Do not print the Compodoc link at the bottom of the page --toggleMenuItems <items>          Close by default items in the menu ( example: 'all' or 'modules','components' ) --includes [path]                  Path of external markdown files to include --includesName [name]              Name of item menu of externals markdown files (default "Additional documentation") --disableSourceCode                Do not add source code tab